RenlyH/renlyh.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

-I am currently a Ph.D. candidate majored in Bioinformatics and Scientific Computing at University of Michigan, Ann Arbor, co-advised [Dr. Todd Hollon](https://scholar.google.com/citations?user=37OCG3gAAAAJ&hl=en) and [Dr. Brian Athey](https://medicine.umich.edu/dept/psychiatry/brian-d-athey-phd).
-Previously I received a M.S. in Bioinformatics at the University of Michigan and B.S. in statistics at the Chines Universiyt of Hong Kong, Shenzhen.
+I am currently a Ph.D. candidate majoring in Bioinformatics and Scientific Computing at the University of Michigan, Ann Arbor, co-advised by [Dr. Todd Hollon](https://scholar.google.com/citations?user=37OCG3gAAAAJ&hl=en) and [Dr. Brian Athey](https://medicine.umich.edu/dept/psychiatry/brian-d-athey-phd).
+Previously, I received an M.S. in Bioinformatics at the University of Michigan and a B.S. in Statistics at the Chines University of Hong Kong, Shenzhen.

-My research interests include self-supervised learning, computer vision and multimodal machine learning, as well as their real world applications, such as in AI in healthcare and medicine.
+My research interests include self-supervised learning, computer vision, and multimodal machine learning, as well as their real-world applications, such as in AI in healthcare and medicine.
 I am currently working on integrating multimodal information for patient survival prediction.

-Prior to my Ph.D. program, I worked with [Dr. Pengfei Xiong](https://scholar.google.com/citations?user=ctLbu3IAAAAJ&hl=zh-CN) as machine learning engineer intern in Tencent on title generation and video tagging.
+Prior to my Ph.D. program, I worked with [Dr. Pengfei Xiong](https://scholar.google.com/citations?user=ctLbu3IAAAAJ&hl=zh-CN) as a machine learning engineer intern at Tencent on title generation and video tagging.